The Western Wind: Reception

 Eithne Farry, in the Daily Express, gave the book five stars, describing Reve as "naive, clever, often foolish" and Harvey's prose as "luminous [and] wonderfully lyrical".
 Kirkus Reviews similarly praised the "pensive, false-medieval prose", and the use of repeating chapter titles to suggest an interplay between past, present and future.
-Angelini considered it "beautifully imagined", but felt that Reve's repeated disgressions into the nature of faith and humanity were "ponderous" and detracted from the novel's pace.
+Angelini considered it "beautifully imagined", but felt that Reve's repeated digressions into the nature of faith and humanity were "ponderous" and detracted from the novel's pace.
 The Scotsman praised Harvey's decision to avoid antiquated, medieval-style language, though considered that this contributed to a sense that the novel was "unanchored" from its fifteenth-century setting, and detracted from the authenticity of Reve as a character.

 Several critics praised Harvey's construction of the character of John Reve.
 Hannah Pittard, in the New York Times, called him an "everyman ... singular character at once completely unfamiliar and wholly universal".
 In the Financial Times, Melissa Harrison called the book "a fine character study, and a brilliantly convincing evocation of both time and place".
 She compared Reve with Brother Cadfael, the protagonist of Edith Pargeter's The Cadfael Chronicles, and labelled him "a wonderful creation".
-Anthony Cummins, in the Observer, and Bethanne Patrick, in the Washington Post, both described Reeve as an unreliable narrator.
+Anthony Cummins, in the Observer, and Bethanne Patrick, in the Washington Post, both described Reve as an unreliable narrator.
 Malcolm Forbes, in the Minnesota Star Tribune, linked Reve with the unreliable narrator of Harvey's first novel, The Wilderness, who has Alzheimer's disease.
 Patrick characterised Reve as "simultaneously unstable, intelligent, compassionate, selfish, astute and bumbling".
 The Scotsman found him not entirely convincing, in part due to the literary and anachronistic nature of his diction.